 It is important that all HR processes and initiatives are developed as part of an overall people strategy which is aligned with, and designed to assist in the achievement of, the organizational strategy and goals (IDP).
 A key part of the HR planning role is the development of a workforce plan.
-The council adopted its Human Resources Strategy in October 2016 which was reviewed in October 2018; this strategy is used as part of the municipal vehicle for achieving efficient and effective service delivery.
+The council adopted its Human Resources Strategy in October 2016 and will be reviewed in May 2017; this strategy is used as part of the municipal vehicle for achieving efficient and effective service delivery.